markusressel/KodeHighlighter/README.md

 ### Writing a custom syntax highlighter

-Using your own rules to highlight text in the editor can be achieved by extending the `StatefulSyntaxHighlighter` class (which implements the `SyntaxHighlighter` interface):
+Using your own rules to highlight text in the editor can be achieved by extending the `SyntaxHighlighter` interface:

 ```kotlin
 class MarkdownSyntaxHighlighter : SyntaxHighlighter {